Grandmaster10/assembler/README.md

 # SIMPLEX Assembler & Emulator

 A custom two-pass assembler and virtual machine emulator for the 32-bit SIMPLEX instruction set, written in C++17.
-Built as the final MiniProject for CS2206.
+Built as the midsem MiniProject for CS2206.

 ## Features
 * **Two-Pass Assembler (`asm.cpp`):** Converts SIMPLEX assembly (`.asm`) into 32-bit machine code.
 Features robust error diagnostics, advanced `.lst` listing generation, and support for the `SET` pseudo-instruction.